Dutch royals can marry same-sex partner and keep throne, prime minister says

 Spanish Duchess Luisa Isabel Alvarez de Toledo married a younger woman on her deathbed in 2008, listing her new spouse on the will and cutting her children out of her inheritance.

-In India, Prince Manvendra Singh Gohil, a royal figure in India, came out in 2006, some people burned effigies in his hometown, Rajpipla.
-His mother tried to disown him, and he received death threats, The New York Times reported.
+In India, when Prince Manvendra Singh Gohil came out in 2006, some people burned effigies in his hometown, Rajpipla.
+His mother tried to disown him, and he received death threats, the New York Times reported.

 A third cousin of Queen Elizabeth II became the first openly gay member of the British royal family when he came out in 2016.
 Lord Ivar Mountbatten, 58, later married his partner in the monarchy’s first same-sex wedding.